Alfred's Terrace: Heritage listing

 Alfred's Terrace was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The subject site has historical significance at a local and state level as representative row of Georgian style, mid Victorian terraces constructed c.
+The subject site has historical significance at a local and state level as a representative row of Georgian style, mid Victorian terraces constructed c.
 1865, commissioned by prominent solicitor George Wigram Allen.
 The erection of the terrace row reflects the significant development of the area to house the local maritime workforce.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The subject site has associative significance at a local level for its association with George Wigram Allen, a prominent solicitor, politician, and philanthropist who commissioned the construction of the terraces.
 The terrace is also of significance for its association with subsequent owner, W. P. Manning Chairman of the Australian Bank of Commerce and four times Mayor of Sydney and a member of the Legislative Assembly.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The subject terrace row has aesthetic significance at the local and state level as a fine example of a Georgian style mid Victorian terrace row which is characteristic of the local area.
 The group retains its principal façades and overall form albeit with some sympathetic replacement of joinery which is not detrimental to significance.
 The design of the terrace row is typical within Millers Point as it responds to the stepping sandstone topography of the peninsula with its principal frontage to Kent Street and sub level basement stepping down to High Lane at the rear.
 The terraces and components are of individual significance and also contribute to the significance of the group as a collective row.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Millers Point residential precinct is one of the oldest residential precincts in the country and has a long and varied history of European settlement and occupants.
 Millers Point's earliest European occupants from c.
 1834 were a mixture of its waterside workforce and merchants, politicians, businessmen and professionals.
 Post the resumptions of the Darling Harbour Wharves Resumption Act in 1900 many of the properties in Millers Point were at some stage utilized as boarding houses, however documentary and physical evidence suggests the subject terraces remained single occupancy dwellings as per their original use.